gracemarsh/jw-portfolio/README.md

 https://vitejs.dev/guide/static-deploy.html

 There are number of options such as [Github Pages](https://vitejs.dev/guide/static-deploy.html#github-pages) or [Netlify][https://vitejs.dev/guide/static-deploy.html#netlify], but the easiest one with a GUI website is [Vercel](https://vitejs.dev/guide/static-deploy.html#vercel).
 Follow the instructions on their site by logging in/signing up with Github login.

-## Love you

-Got to go - have fun.
-Message me if you need help.

-Tristan